Do you know an outstanding educator? Someone who meaningfully imparts the treasures of Jewish life and Judaism?

 Once nominations are received each nominated educator is contacted to let them know they have been nominated and for them to complete a form with additional information illustrating their teaching methods, strategies, and why they do what they do.

-The award is presented at a reception hosted by Robert and Pamela Steeg, and the award is named in honor of Robert’s mother, a former educator.
-The awardee will receive a plaque from the Harold Grinspoon Foundation, listing on the Harold Grinspoon Foundation website, an invitation to participate in an online community of practice, and $1,000 towards future educational enrichment.
+The award is presented at a reception hosted by Robert and Pamela Steeg and is named in honor of Robert’s mother, a former educator.
+The awardee will receive a gift of $1,000 towards future educational enrichment.

 Dr. C. Reynold Verret, President of Xavier University was the keynote speaker at the May 2 event honoring Alysse Fuchs, the second annual awardee of the Marion B. Steeg – Harold Grinspoon Award for Excellence in Jewish Education.
 Dr. Verret spoke of the similarities between the African- American and Jewish communities, and the challenges faced in education.